For information on travel restrictions and French measures to combat

 worth checking out are the Aveyron (Midi Pyrenees

-region), the Haute Loire (Auvergne),
+region), the Haute Loire (part of the Auvergne

 the Corrèze (Limousin),